 Residents of North Carolina should also note that new healthcare legislation under the Affordable Care Act will not expand NC’s Medicaid program at the present time.
 Any individuals who are currently enrolled in Medicaid should continue to qualify for Medicaid, given that household income and family size have not changed.

-What Will North Carolina Health Insurance Rates Be Under the Affordable Care Act?
+What Will Rates of Health Insurance NC Be Under the Affordable Care Act?

 The Henry J. Kaiser Family Foundation offers a useful subsidy calculator to help individuals and families determine their health insurance premium under the new healthcare law.
 Try it below:

-Contact Independent Benefit Advisors: Your NC Health Insurance Experts
+Contact Independent Benefit Advisors: Your Experts Health Insurance NC

-At Independent Benefit Advisors, we’re ready to answer any questions you may have about healthcare reform and how this new legislation could affect your health insurance coverage or health insurance rates in NC.
+At Independent Benefit Advisors, we’re ready to answer any questions you may have about healthcare reform and how this new legislation could affect your health insurance coverage or rates of health insurance NC.

 Please give us a call today at (919) 303-9690 — we look forward to working with you.